Neera Desai

-Early life
+Early life and education

 Desai was born in 1925 to a Gujarati family that was involved in and supported the Indian Independence Movement.
 Desai herself joined the freedom movement at an early age as a schoolgirl when she became a part of the Vanar Sena (Monkey Brigade), founded by Indira Gandhi which helped the underground circulation of political messages and banned publications.
 Neera did her primary education at the Fellowship School, a co-educational institution which was founded on Theosophist ideology.
 She joined Elphinstone College in 1942, but soon gave up formal education to take part in the freedom movement after Mahatma Gandhi's initiation of the Quit India Resolution.
 Neera married Akshay Ramanlal Desai, a fellow sociologist, in 1947.
 Eventually completing her studies, Desai concluded her postgraduate studies shortly post Indian independence.
 Her M.A. thesis focused on Women in Modern India (analysis of women in the Bhakti Movement), which was later published in 1957.